Special Teams Coordinator / Defensive Pass Game Coordinator / Defensive Backs

 In 2017, McCormick moved to the defensive side to serve as the Cornerbacks Coach.
 He was part of a defense that decreased their points per game by 9.6 points per game from the year before.

 In 2016, McCormick served as the Wide Receivers Coach.
 He was part of an offense that averaged 32.4 points per game, 445 total yards per game, and 275 rushing yards per game.
 McCormick coached Jason Miller the NAIA’s 2nd leading receiver that season with 1,311 yards.

 Prior to Dordt, McCormick gained experience at Crown College (MN) as a student assistant in the Spring of 2016.
 He worked under the offensive coordinator, spending most of his time with quarterbacks and tight ends.
 McCormick also worked with the Saints Sports Academy in Lakeville, MN where he assisted in teaching individual skill training to clients throughout the greater St. Paul-Minneapolis area.
 During the summer months of his playing career he volunteered with Elmwood/Brimfield high school (IL) from 2013-2015 as an assistant, specializing in instruction with quarterbacks and skill positions.

-Coach McCormick graduated from Crown College (MN) in May of 2016 after a two-year standout career at Quarterback.
-McCormick spent his first two collegiate seasons as the starting QB at Maranatha Baptist University (WI).
-McCormick transferred to Crown where he was a two-year team captain, 2nd team all-conference honoree, and Crown College Offensive player of the year.
+Coach McCormick graduated from Crown College (Minnesota) in May of 2016 after a two-year standout career at quarterback.
+McCormick spent his first two collegiate seasons as the starting QB at Maranatha Baptist University (Wisconsin).
+McCormick transferred to Crown where he was a two-year team captain, second team all-conference honoree, and Crown College offensive player of the year.
 In his collegiate career, he started 36 games and was named academic all-conference four times.
 Following his senior year Coach McCormick participated in a 2016 NFL regional combine.

 Certificate in Teaching English As a Foreign Language